Open-Speech-EkStep/open-speech-ekstep.github.io/docs/asr_model_api.md

 * Support for various audio formats like WAV, MP3, PCM.

+* Speech-to-Text accurately punctuates transcriptions (e.g., commas, question marks, and periods).

 * [beta]Enables transcription optimized for domain-specific quality requirements associating domain models in backend.

-* [beta]Speech-to-Text accurately punctuates transcriptions (e.g., commas, question marks, and periods).

 The Developer documentation provides you with a complete set of guidelines which you need to get started with: